wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-use-oozie-linux-mac.md

 The following steps create the Azure SQL Database that data will be exported to.

-> [AZURE.IMPORTANT] Before performing these steps you must [install and configure the Azure CLI](/documentation/articles/xplat-cli-install).
+> [AZURE.IMPORTANT] Before performing these steps you must [install and configure the Azure <!-- deleted by customization CLI](/documentation/articles/xplat-cli-install) --><!-- keep by customization: begin --> CLI](/documentation/articles/xplat-cli) <!-- keep by customization: end -->.
 Installing the CLI and following the steps to create a database can be performed either from the HDInsight cluster or your local workstation.

 1. Use the following command to create a new Azure SQL Database server: